jinsian/EuroSys-AsyncSchedule4IO/README.md

 Our improvement compared to previous: 4.53 times
 ----------------------- End ----------------------
 ```
-### The expected results for Nyx’s performance comparison are:
+### The expected results for WarpX’s performance comparison are:
 ```
 Sample from 10 iterations.
 -------------------- Baseline --------------------
 Baseline: no compression, no asynchronous write.
-Nyx simulation with Baseline solution time: 38.74 seconds Baseline overhead compared to computation only: 121.9 %
+WarpX simulation with Baseline solution time: 38.74 seconds Baseline overhead compared to computation only: 121.9 %
 -------------------- Previous --------------------
 Baseline: no compression, no asynchronous write.
-Nyx simulation with Previous solution time: 38.52 seconds Previous overhead compared to computation only: 120.6 %
+WarpX simulation with Previous solution time: 38.52 seconds Previous overhead compared to computation only: 120.6 %
 ---------------------- Ours ----------------------
 Baseline: no compression, no asynchronous write.
-Nyx simulation with Our solution time: 23.87 seconds Ours overhead compared to computation only: 36.7 %
+WarpX simulation with Our solution time: 23.87 seconds Ours overhead compared to computation only: 36.7 %
 ------------------- Improvement ------------------
 Our improvement compared to previous: 3.29 times